containernetworking/cni/SPEC.md

 }
 ```

+`gateway` is the default gateway for this subnet, if one exists.
+It does not instruct the CNI plugin to add any routes with this gateway.
+Routes to add are separately specified via `routes` field.
+Example use of this value is for CNI plugin to add this IP address to the linux-bridge to make it a gateway.

 Each route entry is a dictionary with the following fields:
 - `dst` (string): Destination subnet specified in CIDR notation.
 - `gw` (string): IP of the gateway.
-If omitted, a default gateway is assumed (as determined by the IPAM plugin).
+If omitted, a default gateway is assumed (as determined by the CNI plugin).

 Errors are indicated by a non-zero return code and error details printed to stderr.